 |Closes:||1st March 2017|

 Falmouth University is the number one ranked Arts University in the Sunday Times University Guide, the Complete University Guide, and The Guardian University league table.
 For more than a hundred years, we have been on a journey from School of Art to a modern creative innovation hub.

 Our success in the league tables has been built on a reputation for excellence established over decades.
 Today, it is our unique approach to Higher Education that sets us apart.
 By responding to the growth of the creative industries, with a course portfolio that is flexible and aligned to the real world, we have increased our student numbers by more than 30% in two years.

-The School of Writing & Journalism is at the forefront of its field, delivering innovative and creative industry-focussed undergraduate courses in English, journalism, and creative writing and postgraduate provision in professional writing and writing for script & screen.
-Our Writers in Residence programme brings award-winning authors such as Emily Barr, Matt Haig, and Lionel Shriver for creative workshops, lectures and events, enabling our students to collaborate with industry experts.
+The School of Writing & Journalism is at the forefront of its field, delivering innovative and creative industry-focussed undergraduate courses in English, Journalism, and Creative Writing, and postgraduate provision in Professional Writing and Writing for Script & Screen.
+Our Writers in Residence programme brings award-winning authors such as Wyl Menmuir, Emily Barr, Matt Haig, and Lionel Shriver for creative workshops, lectures, and events, enabling our students to collaborate with industry experts.

-Ideal candidates will possess a PhD and/or a track record of research (practice/or academic) commensurate with career stage.
-Experience of supervising doctoral candidates to completion would also be an advantage.
+Ideal candidates will possess a PhD and a track record of publications (practice/or academic) commensurate with career stage.

 If you do not have the right to work in the UK, this appointment will be subject to the University successfully obtaining a Certificate of Sponsorship under the UK's Points Based System for migrant workers, and to you obtaining Entry Clearance/Leave to Remain.
 For further information, see the Home Office website at http://www.ukba.homeoffice.gov.uk/.

 We offer excellent facilities and benefits to our staff.
 These include generous holiday entitlements, pension scheme, childcare vouchers, and training and development courses.